Happy hour networking is so 2014. The latest trend to hit leisure centres is sweat working.

 Another approach to sweat working is applying it to team building.
 Businesses are organising private exercise classes, meeting afterwards for a brainstorming session over a well-earned slimline chicken salad – what healthier way for a company to focus?

 Of course, sweat working can have pitfalls.
 One is differing fitness levels.
 Ask a colleague or client to join you in a workout session when they haven’t exercised in a while won’t exactly fill them with excitement!
-Though as our group fitness instructors will know, classes such as Spinning allow people to comfortably exercise at their own pace.
+Though as our group fitness instructors will know, classes such as indoor cycling allow people to comfortably exercise at their own pace.
 A class like yoga has the benefit of being low-impact and allows for modifications in the poses.
 Zumba, the new hot dance workout, offers easy-to-follow Latin-influenced dance moves and is also a low-impact choice.
 So there are plenty of options for those that love to multitask!

 As an Exercise To Music Instructor, this all-new, (and very niche!) group of fitness fanatics could open up plenty of opportunities to get creative with the young professionals that have lots to do, but little time to do it!